Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 Transparent areas of the UV Image show as black.

-The top right ball has had a pink vertex color applied to the vertical band of faces (in the 3D View window, select the faces in UV Paint Mode, switch to Vertex Paint Mode, pick a pink color, and :menuselection:`Paint --> Set Vertex Colors`).
+The top right ball has had a pink vertex color applied to the vertical band of faces (in the 3D View editor, select the faces in UV Paint Mode, switch to Vertex Paint Mode, pick a pink color, and :menuselection:`Paint --> Set Vertex Colors`).
 The finger is mapped to the middle vertical band of faces, and VCol and Face Textures are enabled.